Jayvirrathi/node-express-url-shortener/README.md

-# URL shortener with Node.js, MongoDB
+# URL shortener with QRCode Node.js, MongoDB

 > A Basic URL shortener with Vue